olov/ng-annotate/README.md

 See description of the `--regexp` options further down.

+There's also a [Grunt](http://gruntjs.com/) plugin, see [grunt-ng-annotate](https://npmjs.org/package/grunt-ng-annotate).

+ng-annotate is written in ES6 constlet style and uses defs.js to transpile to ES5.
+Build instrunctions in [BUILD.md](BUILD.md).

 ## Why?
  * Keep your code base clutter free from annotations but add them in your build step